All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Progress Photos

-Photos capture changes that daily observation in the mirror cannot.
+Photos capture changes that daily observation in the mirror can't.
 Take front, side, and back photos in the same lighting and clothing every 4 weeks.
 Many patients are surprised by how dramatic the visual difference is when they compare month 1 to month 6, even though the daily changes felt invisible.
 Store these in a private album or share them with your provider at check-ins.

 Lab Values and Health Markers